fenago/pytest-quick-start-guide/testing-with-pytest/Lab_3.md

 Fortunately, pytest includes a cool fixture called tmpdir that we can use for testing and don’t have to worry about cleaning up.
 It’s not magic, just good coding by the pytest folks.
-(Don’t worry; we look at tmpdir and it’s session- scoped relative tmpdir_factory in more depth in Using tmpdir and tmpdir_factory, on page 73.)

 Given those pieces, this fixture works nicely: